-Fig. 28 Solar thermal panels - evacuated tube type

-3.7 Solar photovoltaic (PV) panels:
+16.22 SOLAR PHOTOVOLTAIC PANELS

-- 3.7.1 These are externally located panels of semi-conducting material, usually silicon-based, which convert the sun's light into electricity (Fig. 29).
+These are externally located panels of semiconducting material, usually silicon-based, which convert the sun's light into electricity.
 The electricity generated can be used for domestic purposes, with any surplus sold back to the grid (with the agreement of the network operator and supplier).
 There are no pipes, just electrical connections to the internal system, so the physical installation can be simpler than for solar thermal panels.
-The panels vary in form and colour, and include translucent glazed types and panels that imitate traditional roofing materials, such as slate. - 3.7.2 The optimal orientation for solar photovoltaic panels is south, south-west or south-east facing, mounted at an angle of 30-40 degrees.
+The panels vary in form and colour, and include translucent glazed types, and panels that imitate traditional roofing materials, such as slate.

+The optimal orientation for solar photovoltaic panels is also south, south-west or south-east facing, mounted at an angle of 35-40 degrees.
 As with solar thermal panels, they may be mounted on a roof slope, a wall, a flat roof, or a freestanding structure on the ground, again provided the panels will be exposed to sunlight for the majority of the day.
 The panels that imitate traditional materials can be built into the roof covering, which can mitigate the visual impact.
-However, for historic buildings it is usually preferable to site the panels in the least obtrusive positions, as noted above. - 3.7.3 Planning Permission is not usually needed for solar photovoltaic panels on buildings, and may not be for freestanding solar photovoltaic arrays, subject to the same considerations as solar thermal panels.
-Listed Building Consent will usually be needed for solar photovoltaic panels on a listed building; and, as with solar thermal panels, they have the potential to make a significant impact on the historic character, so great care must be taken (Fig. 30).
+However, for historic buildings it is usually preferable to site the panels in the least obtrusive positions, as noted above.

+Planning Permission is not usually needed for solar photovoltaic panels on buildings, and may not be for freestanding solar photovoltaic arrays, subject to the same considerations as solar thermal panels.
+Listed Building Consent will usually be needed for solar photovoltaic panels on a Listed Building; and, as with solar thermal panels, they have the potential to make a significant impact on the historic character, so great care must be taken.
 Again, with some particularly sensitive buildings there may not be an acceptable solution.
-Again, whilst solar photovoltaic installations must comply with The Building Regulations, installation of solar thermal panels will not normally require approval under The Building Regulations provided a fully certified installer (MCS approved) is used.
+Installation of solar photovoltaic panels will require approval under The Building Regulations in respect of increased roof loading, fixings, penetrations through roof covering and changes to electrical systems.